MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ## SYNTAX

 ## DESCRIPTION
-Modifies an existing PickList, so that fields can be offered different selections.
+Modifies an existing PickList, so different selections can be offered.
 The list can either be cleared or items added to the existing ones.

 ## EXAMPLES